The Launching of Cosmic Ray Driven Outflows: Acoustic Instability Dispersion Relation

 \section{Acoustic Instability Dispersion Relation}

 We briefly summarise the acoustic instability dispersion relation based on CR transport equations for the conditions relevant to our simulations.
-We refer the reader to Tsung et al. 2021 \textit{in prep}) for a more thorough discussion of the instability .
+We refer the reader to \citet{tsung2021cosmic} for a more thorough discussion of the instability .
 To keep the problem tractable, we assume a one-dimensional geometry with a 1-moment approximation similar to that used in previous work \citep{1994ApJ...431..689B}.
-The 1-moment and 2-moment scheme gives similar results in the derived growth rate (Tsung et al. 2021 \textit{in prep}).
+The 1-moment and 2-moment scheme gives similar results in the derived growth rate \citep{tsung2021cosmic}.
 We first define the scale height for the background CR pressure $\Lc$, gas pressure $\Lg$ and gas density $L_{\rho}$ as:

 We also define the scaled diffusivity $l_{\rm c}$

 Using WKB approximation with perturbations $\propto \exp(i\omega t - i k x)$, when $kL\gg1$, we can rewrite the perturbed equations as:

 The quantities with $\delta$ are the perturbed quantities, $\omega$ is the frequency and $k$ is the wave number.
 To compare with \citet{1994ApJ...431..689B} and other previous work, these equations differ slightly from the equations evolved by Athena++ in two ways.
 Equation~(\ref{eq:crmomentum}) is replaced by a relation for the CR flux of the form